4wuyan/stemformatics-pyramid/README.txt

 Getting Started
 ---------------
-This is how you run the project,you might need to set up your enviroment for pyramid first.
+This is how you run the project, you might need to set up your enviroment for pyramid first.

 - cd <directory containing this file>